revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 jump dispersal cladogenesis results in one daughter lineage inheriting the ancestral range $A$, and the other daughter lineage inheriting a previously uninhabited area, $B$ or $C$ ({% ref dec_cartoon %}g).
-See {% citet Matzke2014 %} for an excellent overview of the cladogenetic state transitions described in the literature.
+See {% citet Matzke2012 %} for an excellent overview of the cladogenetic state transitions described in the literature (specifically see this [figure](http://phylo.wikidot.com/biogeobears#BioGeoBEARS_supermodel_graphic)).

 Make the cladogenetic probability event matrix